 Because asylum cases are very resource and labor intensive, NIJC typically assigns these cases only to attorneys affiliated with law firms.
-Solo practitioners wishing to volunteer with NIJC should contact Anna Sears to learn about other opportunities.
+Solo practitioners wishing to volunteer with NIJC should contact NIJC's Pro Bono Manager Ellen Miller at emiller@heartlandalliance.org to learn about other opportunities.